|Full-Time||15 or more credits per semester*|

 Refund Schedule for Leave of Absence/Withdrawal

-*Any student who withdraws by the second session of their Winters Session course, will receive a 100% refund of WinterSession course tuition.
-Refunds for Spring Semester, Spring1 and Spring2 are applicable per Spring 2013 column above.
+*Any student who withdraws by the second session of their Winters Session course will receive a 100% refund of WinterSession course tuition.
+Refunds for Spring Semester, Spring1 and Spring2 are applicable per Spring 2016 column above.

-** Date by which the student notifies the HSPH Registrar’s Office.
+** Date by which the student notifies the Registrar’s Office.

 Students who withdraw or take a leave of absence greater than 180 days in length and who are federal student aid recipients are subject to the return of Title IV funds policy.
-This policy may effect the amount of federal aid both the school and the student are allowed to retain for the period of enrollment.
-Please see Financial Aid policies on the Student Financial Services web site for a more detailed description of the Return of Title IV Funds policy including the refund.
+This policy may affect the amount of federal aid both the school and the student are allowed to retain for the period of enrollment.
+Please see Financial Aid policies on the Office of Financial Aid web site for a more detailed description of the Return of Title IV Funds policy including the refund.

 |Schedule for May bill||Schedule for December bill|